crizzy9/.dotfiles/README.md

 -- vim.keymap.set('n', '<leader>q', vim.cmd.telescope.diagnostics, { desc = 'Open diagnostics list' })
 -- vim.keymap.set('n', '<leader>q', require('telescope.builtin').diagnostics, { desc = 'Open diagnostics list' })

-# Other useful info and commands and TODO
+# Other useful info and commands
 `:Telescope keymaps` - search LSP keymaps
 `:Mason` + i - To install a new LSP server for a language U (when in Mason) - Update lsp servers g? (when in Mason) - To view additional info on mason :Lazy - Open package manager installation
-- Open command pallete? similar to vscode?
 K (in help man page) - Go to info about function while in :help pages

 # LSP keymaps - Works if LSP installed and working and searches within workspace - how to debug?